wchan2/klassy.js/README.md

 A class-y (class-like) way to write JavaScript. klassy.js emulates the common behaviors of "classical object-oriented" programming languages with classical inheritance.

+**Note**: this is more of a fun project instead of a practical project.

 1. It builds constructor functions that _must_ be invoked with `new`
 2. It allows constructors to have the behavior of `extends`
 3. It forces implementation of an interface

+## Install Dependencies

-In order to install dependencies for the build and tests, run the following commands in the terminal:
+In order to install dependencies for the build and tests, run the following commands in the terminal.

 	npm install
 	grunt jasmine 	# to test
 	grunt build 	# to build

+## Example

+An example of the API that is made available with Klassy.

 ```js
 var FooClass = Klass({